-Extreme care must be taken if the appliance is under fire, to avoid risk of injury or burns.
+Extreme care must be taken if the appliance is under fire, to avoid risk of injury or burns, as the surrounding areas of glass and metalwork will be extremely hot.

 7.6 Ash removal

 The ash pan should be emptied when the level of ash reaches the top of the ash pan.
 On no account should the ash be allowed to build up to touch the underside of the grate as this will greatly reduce the life span of the grate.